-We also encourage you to watch this brief training video which reviews the four documents required for a CORES application that we get the most questions on.
-This provides a more in-depth look at the Community Scan, Resident Opportunities and Needs Assessment, Property Services Plan, and Resident Indicators and Analysis Report.
+We also encourage you to watch this training video which reviews the four documents required for a CORES application that we get the most questions on.
+This provides a more in-depth look at the Community Scan, Resident Opportunities and Priorities Assessment (formerly called Resident Opportunities and Needs Assessment), Property Services Plan, and Resident Indicators and Analysis Report.

 Start Your Application

 To get started on the application, please follow this link to register and complete the pre-screening.